I witnessed a friend almost lose his life doing what he loves. The event shaped my relationship and understanding of what it means to be fearless.

 Regardless of whether or not we agreed with his decision to jump, we stood by to support him.
 After all, the choice was not our own.

-He had explained his backup plan to us in case something were to occur.
-A bounce back towards the original wall, followed by a two-story drop to a slanted, metal awning and then another two-story drop to the ground.
+He had explained his backup plan to us, in case something were to go wrong: a bounce back towards the original wall, followed by a near two-story drop to a slanted, metal awning, and then another two-story drop to the ground.

 Instinct takes control.
 He connects, catching the ledge, but barely.
 A few fingers holding on for dear life.
 His body fishtails against the concrete giant.